-The objective of the Bachelor of Science in Information Science degree program is to provide students with the knowledge and skills to enter the workforce and advance in roles requiring the application of technology to information systems.
+The objective of the Information Systems degree program is to provide students with the knowledge and skills to enter the workforce and advance in roles requiring the application of technology to information systems.
 Required coursework builds a foundation and broad base of skills in programming, web design and systems analysis and design.
 Elective courses are available in business, computer science or information systems.

 In addition to the general education requirements, the outcomes of the program are: